-Vanuatu Sand Drawings
+The Sand Drawings of Vanuatu

-Like people have done for tens of thousands of years, the artist creates complex patterns with his finger in the sand.
-The Vanuatu drawings mainly consist of a continuous line through a thin layer of volcanic sand.
-The image only exists at the moment it is created and is soon erased by either the artist or is dissolved by the elements.
-UNESCO recognises these ephemeral works of art as part of the Intangible Cultural Heritage of Humanity.
+The artists of Vanuatu create their art by tracing a continuous line through a thin layer of volcanic sand.
+The image only exists at the moment it is created, and the artist quickly erases it or it, is dissolved by the elements.
+UNESCO recognises these fleeting works of art as part of the Intangible Cultural Heritage of Humanity.
 This global status helps The Ni-Vanuatu, the original inhabitants, to preserve their traditional form of art.

 Creating a Sandroing